michaelbaer/hyperledger-fabric-vagrant/README.md

 # Prerequisites

-    Vagrant has to be installed on your operating system.
+The following tools have to be installed on your operating system:
+* Vagrant
+* VirtualBox
+* VirtualBox Guest Additions

+The easiest way for me to install VirtualBox Guest Additions was to install the vagrant-vbguest plugin.

+    vagrant plugin install vagrant-vbguest

 # Next steps
     E.g. start with the hyperledger-fabrice samples from http://hyperledger-fabric.readthedocs.io/en/latest/samples.html and clone them into the /home/vagrant/gopath folder.